rigamortus/devops-projects/ansible-redone/README.md

   - A security group for the private instances which allowed HTTP and HTTPs access only from the load balancer
   - A security group for the application load balancer that allows HTTP and HTTPs access from the internet
   - Creation of a template instance that was to be used to create the target AMI for our autoscaling group
-  - Import a private key generated on the ansible controller into AWS and attach it as the key for the newly created instance for SSH access
+  - Import a private key generated on the ansible controller into AWS and attach it as the key for the template instance for SSH access

   ### EC2-Temp Role
   The EC2-Temp role was run using the newly created instance that was created with the VPC role as the target.
 To run the role, first, the